RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/first-club-meeting-video.md

 ---

 [Youtube link](https://www.youtube.com/watch?v=ZBadb9-KWro)
-> 🧹 Looks like a section the linked video is corrupted.
+> 🧹 Looks like a section in the linked video is corrupted.
 A quick summary is attached.

 # Video Overview